moabs-dev/GPT-implementation_from_scratch/README.md

 ---

 ✨ Enjoy exploring how GPT works under the hood!
+Explanation of how attention works in Gpt class is explained in folder `explaining`